thepolicylab/initial-website/_team/aidan_hudson-lapore.md

 twitter:
 ---

-Aidan Hudson-Lapore is an Associate Service Designer at The Policy Lab.
-She supports user research and service delivery, and is currently focused on optimizing the customer experience of COVID testing in Rhode Island.
+Aidan Hudson-Lapore joined The Policy Lab team in 2020 as an Associate Service Designer to support customer experience research to optimize the COVID-19 testing experience in Rhode Island.
+She is currently detailed to the Office of Evaluation Sciences within the U.S. General Services Administration as a Design Associate Fellow, where she contributes to intervention design and methods support.
 {: .lead}

-Along with her work at The Policy Lab, Aidan serves as a Design Strategist at See Change Institute, where she contributes to projects in energy efficiency and sustainability.
-Previously, she worked as a Behavior Change Designer at Mad*Pow, where she helped create evidence-based digital interventions to improve health and financial well-being.

-Aidan believes science and design are a match made in heaven.
-She received a B.A. in Cognitive Science from Brown University and a B.F.A. in Industrial Design from the Rhode Island School of Design as part of the Brown-RISD Dual-Degree Program.
+Aidan is an advocate of interdisciplinary approaches, and is focused on how designers can effectively collaborate with researchers, policy-makers, and residents to help implement evidence-based, human-centered services.
+She has a particular interest in interventions related to climate change and public health.

-Outside of the office, you can find Aidan tending to her many philodendrons, practicing Brazilian jiu-jitsu, or listening to just one more podcast episode.
+Prior to The Policy Lab, Aidan has worked as a design strategist at See Change Institute and as a behavior change designer at Mad*Pow.
+Aidan is an alum of the Brown|RISD dual-degree program, where she earned a B.A. in cognitive science and a B.F.A. in industrial design.
+Outside of work hours, you can find Aidan tending to her many houseplants, practicing Brazilian jiu-jitsu, or listening to just one more podcast episode.